 If you are using fresh ginger, the calculation is more complicated, as fresh ginger contains liquid, which makes it heavier.
 As a rule of thumb, many people simply double the powdered amount to get an approximation for fresh ginger.

-There is no shortage of options for doing so, such as this popular brand from Amazon.
-You can also use ginger extract if you find that form to be more useful.
+- There is no shortage of options for doing so, such as this popular brand from Amazon.

 How Turmeric Promotes Health